arkency/posts/posts/2018-07-13-doing-more-on-reads-vs-writes.md

 You might also enjoy reading:

-* [Ruby Event Store - use without Rails](/ruby-event-store-use-without-rails/) - did you know you can use Rails Event Store without Rails by going with RubyEventStore :)
+* [Ruby Event Store - use without Rails](/ruby-event-store-use-without-rails/) - did you know you can use RailsEventStore without Rails by going with RubyEventStore :)
 * [When DDD clicked for me](/when-ddd-clicked-for-me/) - It took me quite a time to grasp the concepts from DDD community and apply them in our Rails projects.
 This is a story of one of such “aha” moments.
 * [Conditionality is filtering.
 Don't filter control flow, filter data.](/2017/04/conditionality-is-filtering-dont-filter-control-flow-filter-data/) - a short example for how to start getting rid of if-statements in your code.